-Courses numbered in the 490′s are offered only once and focus on a specialized topic.
-Typically, 490′s are not appropriate for first-year students.
+Courses numbered in the 390′s and 490′s are offered only once or twice and focus on a specialized topic.
+These courses are rarely appropriate for first-year students.

 A comparative investigation of democratic practices in public life.
 We focus on two fundamental elements of democracy, participation and accountability, which are integrally related to most concepts of civil society, and consider how people participate in politics and hold leaders accountable in different parts of the world—in both “democratic” and “non-democratic” societies.
 We consider the different ways in which “civil society” is conceived and practiced in both Western and non-Western contexts.
 We particularly examine the relationship between civil society and democracy, in theory and in the “real world.”

 Psychology 490 Psychology of Adolescence